Soham-Patil10/trafficguard-p14/README.md

 ```
 Produces `best.pt`, `last.pt`, `train_log.csv`, and the evaluation plots in the output directory.
 Point the backend at `best.pt` to serve it.

-> _TODO: list the exact env-var names from the top of `train.py` so a run is reproducible without reading the source._

 ---

 ## Deployment